hrishimukherjee/paku-automated-parking-client/README.md

-# WearHacksMobile
+# Paku Automated Parking Client
-The mobile application.
+The mobile application for the automated parking concept.